Defining Physical Abuse

 It’s a sunny day.
-You’re out with your family, or maybe taking your dog on a walk through the park.
-Then, all of a sudden, the clouds roll in, you hear the grumbling of thunder, and lightning strikes.
+You’re out with your family, or maybe taking your dog for a walk through the park.
+Then, all of a sudden, the clouds roll in, you hear the rumbling of thunder, and lightning strikes.
 What was once a beautiful day has now turned into a nasty, stormy afternoon.
 Your only hope is to get home safely without getting too soaked.

 Physical abuse in a marriage is much like the unexpected storm above.
 When you get married, it’s all sunshine and rainbows.
 Life is good, and it looks like it will continue to be that way forever.